webdriverio/cucumber-boilerplate/README.md

 # Contributing

 Please fork, add specs, and send pull requests!
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Currently not all [WebdriverIO](http://webdriver.io/) commands are mapped and implemented as snippets.
 Any contributions that adds new snippets + test are highly welcome.